 Sedation Dentistry for Kids

 Patients looking to put their children to sleep during their dental treatment often choose to go to Children’s Dental FunZone.
-Within all seven of our locations, including West Covina, Fontana, Reseda, Los Angeles, Eagle Rock, and Montebello, we make general anesthesia, or putting your child completely to sleep while having dental treatment done, a potential option.
+Within our multiple locations in southern California, including West Covina, Fontana, Reseda, Los Angeles, Eagle Rock, and Montebello, we make general anesthesia, or putting your child completely to sleep while having dental treatment done, a potential option.